BestTimesToVisit.com Logo

 ADO Buses

-ADO is the premier long-distance bus company in Mexico, connecting major cities and popular tourist destinations.
-They offer different classes of service, from first-class 'GL' to more basic 'ADO' routes, providing a comfortable and reliable way to travel across the country.
+ADO is the premier long-distance bus company in Mexico, connecting virtually every major city and town.
+They offer different classes of service, from 'Primera Plus' (first class) with comfortable seats and amenities to more basic options for shorter routes.

 Metro (Mexico City)

-Mexico City's Metro is an extensive and incredibly affordable subway system that covers most of the sprawling capital.
-It's the fastest way to navigate the city, especially during rush hour, and connects to many key attractions.
+Mexico City's Metro is an extensive and efficient subway system that covers most of the sprawling capital.
+It's incredibly affordable and a lifesaver for navigating the city's traffic-clogged streets.

 Colectivos

-Uber and DiDi are widely available and popular in most major cities and tourist hubs, offering a convenient and often safer alternative to taxis.
-They provide transparent pricing and the ability to track your ride.
+Ride-sharing apps like Uber and DiDi are widely available in most major cities and tourist destinations.
+They offer a convenient and often safer alternative to street taxis, especially at night.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.